 This is because you won’t be able to adopt your normal pace and speed on a hilly terrain.

 A good rule of thumb is to add one to three minutes to your overall time.

-There has been a lot of debate over the years as to whether or not a warm up and cool down is beneficial for you before and after a run.
+There has been a lot of debate over the years as to whether or not a warm up is beneficial for you before and after a run.